mayankd101/STAT-4830-Mayank-Sai-Ayush-project/final_report.md

 * RGB images of size 32 × 32

-The objective is not merely to maximize final test accuracy, but instead to minimize the elapsed wall-clock time required for the model to first achieve a target test accuracy threshold.
+The objective is not merely to maximize final test accuracy, but instead to minimize the elapsed wall-clock time required for the model to first achieve 85%.

 ---